https://github.com/lerna-lite/lerna-lite

 ## About Lerna-Lite

-Lerna-Lite differs from the original [Lerna](https://github.com/lerna/lerna) since it only has a limited subset of Lerna's list of commands (which itself has 15 commands) and they are **all optional** in Lerna-Lite making its install footprint a lot smaller.
-Lerna was originally built as an all-in-one tool, however nowadays Workspaces are available in all package managers and the need for an all-in-one tool, which includes built-in workspaces functionalities (like `bootstrap`), is no longer needed.
+Lerna-Lite differs from the original [Lerna](https://github.com/lerna/lerna) since it only has a limited subset of its original commands (which itself has 15 commands) and they are **all optional** in Lerna-Lite making its install footprint a lot smaller.
+Lerna was originally built as an all-in-one tool, however nowadays Workspaces are available in all package managers and the need for an all-in-one tool, which includes built-in workspaces functionalities (like `bootstrap`), is no longer necessary.
 Lerna-Lite is built around this new reality and is only providing commands that package managers do not include.
 To summarize, Lerna-Lite is more modular than the original Lerna and you'll end up installing a lot less dependencies while also making it more versatile to use with other tools like TurboRepo, pnpm and others...

 According to your needs, choose the best option to setup a workspace: [npm 7+](https://docs.npmjs.com/cli/v8/using-npm/workspaces) | [Yarn classic](https://classic.yarnpkg.com/en/docs/workspaces) | [Yarn 2+](https://yarnpkg.com/features/workspaces) | [pnpm](https://pnpm.io/workspaces)